getdirty75/asymetrics/src/articles/asymetrics-mixtape-17-cherie-kicks.md

 <br>

-[Cherie Kicks](https://www.instagram.com/cheriekicks) is a franco-russian DJ based in Paris, France.
+[Cherie Kicks](https://www.instagram.com/cheriekicks) is a Franco-Russian DJ based in Paris, France.

 Influenced by many different music genres variying from 90’s Hip-Hop to the sounds of Detroit Techno or D&B, she started mixing records in the mid 2000’s.